unional/type-plus/README.md

 i.e., most of the basic types are supported except `bigint`.
 It is left out for backward compatibility reasons.

-You can use one of the three functions to perform type check:
+You can use one of the three functions to perform type-check:

 `satisfy(type, subject)`:
 A loose type check that permits extra elements in `Tuple` and properties in `Object`.

 `conform(type, subject)`:
-A strick type check that does not allow extra elements in `Tuple` and properties in `Object`.
+A strict type check that does not allow extra elements in `Tuple` and properties in `Object`.

 `check(options, type, subject)`:
 A general form of `satisfy()` and `conform()`.